michelled/weavly.org/src/activities/whats-a-robot.md

 relatedActivities:
   - Human robots
   - Moving through a maze
-description: In this activity, learners will explore what robots are and how they follow instructions.
+description: This activity explores what robots are and how they follow instructions.
 whatYouNeed: |-
   ### Tools

   Printer and paper

   ### Skills

+  Directional skills to understand basic directions

   ### Environment